Behind-the-Counter Storage for Dispensary Budtenders: Speed, Compliance & Sales - Industrial 4 Less

 Revenue Per Budtender Per Hour $771 $458

 The gap widens with customer experience metrics.
-Disorganized counters extend dwell time, increase customer frustration, and reduce basket size.
+Disorganized counters extend dwell time, increase customer frustration, and reduce average order size.
 Research shows customers spend 23% more when transactions feel smooth and confident.

 2. Speed-to-Sale Optimization: The Organized Counter Effect